-All the models show variability of less than 15%, with a few exceptions within Unit B that have variability of over 30% (Fig.

-245 2).
-In this light, the spatial distribution of the major variations seems not to significantly affect the final stress distributions, because: i) they are located near the mesh borders (Fig. 3a and b); and ii) when not at the mesh borders, the variations are limited to a few % (Fig. 3c and d).
-It means that a one order of magnitude variation in Young modulus produces variation in FEM outputs distributed over a large domain, and the change affecting the single nodes is limited to a few %.
+All the models show variability of less than 15%, with a few exceptions within Unit B that have variability of over 30% (Fig. 2).
+In this light, the spatial distribution of the major variations seems not to significantly affect the final stress distributions because (i) they are located near the mesh borders (Fig. 3a and b), and (ii) when not at the mesh borders, the variations are limited to a few percent (Fig. 3c and d).
+It means that a 1 order of magnitude variation in the Young modulus produces variation in FEM outputs distributed over a large domain, and the change affecting the single nodes is limited to a few percent.